Bucksburn Swimming Pool

 Bucksburn Swimming Pool is a swimming pool in Bucksburn, Aberdeen, Scotland.

 History

 The swimming pool opened on 20 November 1989.
 It was built at a cost of £900,000.

 On 2 March 2023, it was announced that the pool would close on 16 April 2023 along with the Beach Leisure Centre following a £687,000 reduction in the yearly budget for Sport Aberdeen.
-The council stated that there were "significant issues" with the plant that would cose over £400,000 to fix.
+The council stated that there were "significant issues" with the plant that would cost over £400,000 to fix.
 It stated that the site where the pool stands would be required for an expansion of Bucksburn Academy.

+In December 2023, following a council consultation on the decision to close the pool triggered by the widespread backlash due to the pool's closure it was announced that the pool would reopen.
+Initially £1m was allocated to reopening the pool.
+In September 2024, an additional £1.1m was approved.

 Facilities

 The pool is 25 m long and has five lanes.